-Safe Youth Zone Motio ons Safe Youth Zone Motion 06/16/2015 In 1997, the Board of Supervisors created the Safe House Program to ensure temporary haven at easily identifiable locations in the community for any child or adult facing a potentially threatening situation.
+Safe Youth Zone M otions ------------------- --------

+Safe Youth Zone Motion 06/16/2015

+In 1997, the Board of Supervisors created the Safe House Program to ensure temporary haven at easily identifiable locations in the community for any child or adult facing a potentially threatening situation.
 This motion directed the Chief Executive Office to work with several county agencies to rebrand and expand the existing Safe House Program to additional county facilities and to serve children impacted by by commercial sexual exploitation.

-The Safe Youth Zone Program created a countywide network of safe spaces for any young person seeking help to find safety and be connected to immediate ser- vices.
-Through these motions, the Board expanded the existing Safe House Program to explicitly serve youth - impacted by CSE, and to include a broader range of county and non-county facilities (such as fire stations and medical clinics).
-Safe Youth Zone Motion 05/10/2016 This motion directed the Los Angeles County Integrated Leadership Team (ILT) to engage sever- al county agencies to rename and rebrand the Los Angeles County Safe House Program as the Los Angeles County Safe Youth Zone Program to meet the needs of children impacted by CSE.
+Safe Youth Zone Motion 05/10/2016

+This motion directed the Los Angeles County Integrated Leadership Team (ILT) to engage several county agencies to rename and rebrand the Los Angeles County Safe House Program as the Los Angeles County Safe Youth Zone Program to meet the needs of children impacted by CSE.
 The motion directed agencies to develop a protocol for when children impacted by CSE seek help at a designated Safe Youth Zone location, an implementation plan, and a funding plan for implementation, training and other resources for the program.

+The Safe Youth Zone Program created a countywide network of safe spaces for any young person seeking help to find safety and be connected to immediate services.
+Through these motions, the Board expanded the existing Safe House Program to explicitly serve youth impacted by CSE, and to include a broader range of county and non-county facilities (such as fire stations and medical clinics).

-Expanding the Exist- ing Safe Youth Zone Program 06/09/2020 This motion directed the ILT to engage county agencies to develop a strategy to expand the Safe Youth Zone beyond the pilot areas.
+Expanding the Existing Safe Youth Zone Program 06/09/2020

+This motion directed the ILT to engage county agencies to develop a strategy to expand the Safe Youth Zone beyond the pilot areas.
 The Board directed agencies to report back with an implementation plan including strategies to expand the program to all existing First Responder Protocol locations, County Fire, County Medical operations and clinics, and other applicable County departments, a strategy to engage and partner with agencies outside of Los Angeles County, a training strategy, and any other necessary resources for the program expansion.

-Establish a Sex Trafficking Task Force Motion & Amendment 11/27/2012 Establish a County- Wide Multi-Agency Response Model to Combat the Sex Trafficking of Children in Los Angeles 09/24/13 Building on its early task force motions in 2012, in 2013, the Board of Supervisors charged a task force with developing a multi-agency response to combat CSE of children and youth.
-It charged key child-serving agencies with developing an approach that expeditiously meets the needs of children impacted by CSE.
-Led by Probation and DCFS, these efforts eventually resulted in the development and implementation of the Law Enforcement First Responder Protocol for CSEC.
-Together, these motions directed county agencies to work together to develop victim-centered, collabora- tive protocols to support young people impacted by CSE, including the Law Enforcement First Responder Protocol (FRP) and the Victim Witness Testimo- ny Protocol (VWTP).
-The Law Enforcement FRP provides youth with community-based services and supports while avoiding arrest and detention.
-The motions and eventually the VWTP also established processes for supporting youth testifying in human trafficking cases.
-Protect the Rights of Human Trafficking Victims Motion 08/16/2016 This motion directed the Board of Supervisors to send a letter to the Governor and the County's State legislative delegation in support of Assembly Bill 1276 which, under certain conditions, would authorize a minor 15 years of age or younger to testify at trial out of the presence of the defendant and jury by way of closed-circuit television in human trafficking cases. - The Board has also supported evaluation of its inno- vative practices, including the Law Enforcement FRP.
-Evaluating the CSEC First Responder Protocol 11/13/2018 This motion directed the CEO, in consultation with departments involved with the Law Enforcement FRP, to identify local research institution(s) to conduct an evaluation of the Law Enforcement FRP and a longitudinal study of those identified through the protocol using a public health framework.
-The evaluation can be found here 4 .